Career profileView all animal careers

 What qualifications do I need to start training as an animal care worker?

 Formal qualifications are not always necessary for animal care jobs, however some employees may ask for qualifications such as GCSEs in their entry requirements.

 Whilst searching for a position, you may wish to undertake a course to gain the skills and knowledge required in this type of work.
 The College of Animal Welfare offers full-time Level 2 Diploma in Animal Care and Level 3 Diploma in Animal Management courses aimed at those looking to work with animals in the future.
 If you are already employed or volunteering in a suitable animal care environment, such as a boarding kennels or cattery, animal charity, zoo or wildlife centre, work-based qualifications are available, including:

 - Level 1 Diploma in Work-based Animal Care

 - Level 2 Diploma / Intermediate Apprenticeship in Work-based Animal Care

 - Level 3 Diploma / Advanced Apprenticeship in Work-based Animal Care

 Experience working with animals is vital in this industry, helping to support your application and entry into the profession.
 It is worth contacting your local animal welfare organisations for volunteering opportunities, as well as national organisations such as the RSPCA, Blue Cross, PDSA, Dogs Trust and Cats Protection.

 You may be able to become an animal care worker through an apprenticeship scheme.
-If you are not already employed or volunteering for a suitable animal care environment, you can search for opportunities using the Apprenticeship Vacancy Matching Service.
+If you are not already employed or volunteering for a suitable animal care environment, you can search for opportunities using the National Apprenticeship Service website.

 Salary and benefits